refactorsaurusrex/easy-vpn/README.md

+# UPDATE 9/30/18
+The latest version of the GlobalProtect VPN client has rendered this project moot because the popup window only remains visible while it has focus.
+As soon as you bring another window into the foreground, the GlobalProtect VPN window disappears.
+It was good while it lasted, but I guess I have to suck it up now and type in my credentials manually.

 # What's easy-vpn?

 `easy-vpn` is a command line tool that automates entering your credentials into the GlobalProtect VPN client.
 If you don't use GlobalProtect VPN, this library isn't going to do a whole lot for ya. :)